pedromol/docker-matrix/readme.md

 In case you don't want to expose the whole port range on udp you can change the port range in turnserver.conf:
 `min-port=XXXXX`
 `max-port=XXXXX`

+If you want to disable coturn, set the environment variable `COTURN_ENABLE="false".

 ## Version information